kevlened/pytest-parallel/README.md

 pytest --workers 2 --tests-per-worker auto
 ```

-## Markers
+## Non parallel runs

+Use `@pytest.mark.sequence` to mark tests, that shouldn't run in parallel mode.
-Use `@pytest.mark.sequence`, to mark tests, that shouldn't run in parallel mode.
+Use fixture `sequence` to mark fixtures or tests, that shouldn't run in parallel mode.

 ## Notice